D-J-Harris/AdventOfCode2019/README.md

 * Day 10 - Proud of how I did today, making effective use of defaultdicts and using a polar coordinate approach.

+* Day 11 - Smooth day, noting however after checking out reddit that complex numbers sound like a very good idea for turn/direction based code, so I will bear this in mind in future.

 * Day 12 - Learned online about more OOP concepts, such as instance/class attributes and @property decorators.